Hi, I'm Kapil.

 Opportunistic Collective Experiences: Identifying Shared Situations and Structuring Shared Activities at Distance

-Ryan Louie, Kapil Garg, Jennie Werner, Allison Sun, Darren Gergle, Haoqi Zhang
+Ryan Louie, Kapil Garg, Jennie Werner, Allison Sun, Darren Gergle, Haoqi Zhang.

 4X: A Hybrid Approach for Scaffolding Data Collection and Interest in Low-Effort Participatory Sensing

-Kapil Garg, Yongsung Kim, Darren Gergle, Haoqi Zhang
+Kapil Garg, Yongsung Kim, Darren Gergle, Haoqi Zhang.

 Workshop Publications